 At the end of the day you want to have a hair transplant no one will know you’ve had.
 In the hands of a skilled hair restoration specialist using Follicular Unit Extraction to the best of its advantages, you will get just that!

 All Memphis Hair Doctor and Nashville Hair Doctor patients are treated at our fully-staffed plastic surgery center in Nashville, Tennessee.
 If you live beyond easy driving distance of a same-day visit, don’t worry.
 With our Hair Doctor Travel Package*, it doesn’t matter where you live.
-Let us take care of your overnight stay and travel expenses, and you’ll get a night on the town in the Music City in addition to your new hair.
+We will help you with your overnight stay and travel expenses, and you’ll get a night on the town in the Music City in addition to your new hair.